eflumerf/styleguide/dune-daq-cppguide.md

 license to proceed.
 Use your judgment, and if you are unsure, please don't hesitate to ask your project leads to get additional input.

+### Goals of the Style Guide [DUNE VERSION]

+[Eliminated.
+It's not that there's anything actively wrong with it, it's just that there's not a lot of concrete info people can use, and shorter documentation is better, all things being equal]

 ## C++ Version

 Currently, code should target C++17, i.e., should not use C++2x